Careers Education, Information, Advice and Guidance at Heritage High School

 Whilst Careers Education, Information, Advice and Guidance (CEIAG) is a critical part of a student’s education whilst at school, the conversations and learning that happen at home are the most influential on students and the decisions they make.
 The information contained in the Careers section of the website should be both informative and supportive, in helping you to understand what the CEIAG available to students in school, but also with a variety of ways for you to support independent research and encourage conversations about careers and next steps.

 Through a wide variety of activities, lessons, visits and one-to-one career appointments, students are able to gain valuable knowledge about jobs and courses that may be of interest to them at various stages throughout their life.
-Our dedicated Careers Advisor, Miss Drury, is in school each week on Mondays and Tuesdays to provide the support students need to help them make a well-informed, realistic decision about what to do after leaving Year 11 and help students to think further ahead about what they may wish to do in the future.
+Our dedicated Careers Advisor, Miss O’Connell, is in school each week on Mondays and Fridays to provide the support students need to help them make a well-informed, realistic decision about what to do after leaving Year 11 and help students to think further ahead about what they may wish to do in the future.

 As a school we welcome contact from any organisations and training providers who may wish to come in and speak with our students, this may be through assemblies, workshops/activities or classroom sessions.